 Each research project also contains activities specific to that topic.
 Their might be clothing sorts for seasons.
 A lesson the water cycle.
 For push and pull we drew things we could push and pull.
 The students make a forecast for our weather research project.
 These additional activities allow us target specific science and social studies standards.

 For additional information on research projects, visit these posts:

 Our research projects are all inclusive.
 They contain everything you need for your graphic organizers and research journals.
 The journal pages allow for differentiation.
 Also included in many of the research projects are book and video suggestions and art project ideas.
 Most of the research projects also include math and literacy centers.

-We have two bundles of research projects available:
+If you’re looking to save even MORE, we have two bundles of research projects available.

 Check out more our more than 40 research projects here and remember in the TKS Store, they are always Buy One Get One 50% off using the code RPBOGO50.
 Shop TKS Research Projects by clicking the image below.